sj26/mailcatcher/README.md

 ### Django

-For use in Django, simply add the following configuration to your projects' settings.py
+For use in Django, add the following configuration to your projects' settings.py

 ```python
 if DEBUG: